Nduskii/PowerBI-PerformanceReport/PROJECT_DETAILS.md

-# Project Details: Gross Profit Performance Analysis
+# Project Details: Profitability Performance & Drivers Analysis

 ## Overview
 This project delivers a Power BI dashboard focused on understanding **profitability performance and its underlying drivers**.